Viva Espana! – Andalusia, Southern Spain – October 2016

 Because of this, we were trying to pack at seven o’clock, before breakfast, when it was still as dark outside as being inside a sack.
 Of course, it was raining steadily.

-We had to force ourselves to smile as we ate our breakfast – a thoroughly depressing forecast was running on the screen.
-The tanned, smiling, weather girl at odds with the blue temperatures, the black clouds and the water droplets that filled the screen.
+We had to force ourselves to smile as we ate our breakfast – a thoroughly depressing forecast was running on the tv screen.
+The tanned, smiling, weather girl was totally at odds with the blue temperatures, the black clouds and the water droplets that filled the screen.
 Clouds and water everywhere.

-We left. before eight, while it was still only dawn (the sun was supposed to rise at 8.21 – that far west, it was more “English“ time than European).
+We left. before eight, while it was still only dawn (the sun was supposed to rise at 8.21) We did not really realise that, we were so far west, longditude wise, that the “daytime” was more “English“ hours than European.

 It did, in all honesty, get light quite quickly.
-The snow-covered peaks of the Sierra Nevada appeared among the remaining shreds of clouds and we realised we must have unknowingly achieved quite an altitude and had slept just below the snow line.
+The snow-covered peaks of the Sierra Nevada appeared among the remaining shreds of hurrying clouds.
+We realised we must have, unknowingly, achieved quite an altitude and had slept just below the snow line.
 No wonder that, even in our rubber suits and most of our clothes, it was not very warm !

-It did get warmer, but not significantly, as we drove down towards Granada.
+It did get warmer, but not significantly so, as we drove down towards Granada.

-We found the Alhambra (the Moors’ residence before the Spaniards defeated them) without any real problems despite the fact that navigation on the Harley was not very helpful.
+We found the Alhambra (the residence of the Moors, before the Spaniards defeated them) without any real problems.
+This was despite the fact that the navigation unit on the Harley was not very helpful.
 I think that the Spanish way of writing addresses may have confused it more than a little bit ….

 Entry to the Alhambra was quite complicated.
 We had already bought our tickets over the internet – and these (it appeared) had then to be printed at a ticket vending machine.
 On the face of it, a very simple process, but not in reality.
 In the absence of any instructions in English, we printed everything (four pages) only to discover, at the cash desk, that all we actually needed was our reservation number !
 But there was no way of knowing that !
 Ah well !

 You can get inside the Alhambra complex at any time with a ticket for the morning or afternoon.
 That said, entrance to the Palazios Nazaries is dictated by a time you state when you purchase your ticket and it is important to arrive in good time as they are quite strict.
-The Palazios was a good 15 minutes’ walk from the entrance and we only just made it.
+The Palazios Nazaries was a good 15 minutes’ walk from the entrance and we only just made it.
 The whole Alhambra complex is quite large and all of the palazios are really beautifully decorated in ornate, yet simple, Islamic style.
-The Temple of Columns, which is like being in a forest, is particularly striking.
+The real highlight, for me was the Temple of Columns, which is like being in a forest.
+It was particularly breathtaking, but photography was not allowed there.

 Overall though, at the risk of sounding like poseurs, we both agreed that when you have seen, as we have, some of the other things around the world, it is not quite so breathtaking.
 It might sound blasé, but we have been there, we have seen it and we have the tee shirt.
 It is impressive, but it does not come close to somewhere like Angkor Wat.